 What is heroin?

-- Opiates bind to opiate receptors in the brain.
-The body’s natural opiates are called endorphins.
+- Opiates bind to opioid receptors in the brain.
+The body has its own natural opioids, called endorphins.

-- Heroin can come in a white or brownish powder (a.k.a., “China White”) or as a dark brown and sometimes sticky substance (a.k.a., “tar”).
+- Heroin can come in a white or brownish powder (a.k.a., “China White”) or as a dark brown/black and sometimes sticky substance (a.k.a., “tar”).